-In Paul Kagan's (our quarry) attempt to enter the adobe house sheltering Meredith and Cole he sees what he thinks is a rose.
-However, he convinced himself he is hallucinating.
-Later Meredith tells Paul about her Christmas rose, not a real rose, but a hellebore which blooms at Christmas.
+In Paul Kagan's (our quarry) attempt to enter the adobe house sheltering Meredith and Cole, he sees what he thinks is a rose.
+However, he convinces himself that he is hallucinating.
+Later Meredith tells Paul about her Christmas rose, not a real rose, but hellebore, which blooms at Christmas.

-The Illustration above this explanation is a copy of an old engraving from an 18th century botanical journal of a Christmas rose (hellebore.)
-Image:William Curtis [Public domain], via Wikimedia Common
+The Illustration above this explanation is a copy of an old engraving of a Christmas rose (hellebore) from a 19th-century botanical journal about medicinal plants.

-The Magi: Kings who were not really kings, but secret agents.
+The Magi: Kings who were not kings, but secret agents.

-In an effort to relax and gain Cole's trust, and pass time, Paul Kagan tells the story of the Magi as told to him by one of his instructors at the Rocky Mountain Industrial Academy ,a covert espionage training facility.
-The instructor was a legendary spy-master who was rumored to had once been a Jesuit priest.
-It's a neat story that puts a logical spin on the story of the Magi knowing the little factual information to which we have access.
+To relax Cole and gain his trust, Paul Kagan tells a story of the Magi, which few people know.
+Kagan learned this version of the Magi story from one of his instructors at the Rocky Mountain Industrial Academy, a covert espionage training facility.
+The instructor, a legendary spy-master, was rumored to have once been a Jesuit priest.
+It's a neat story that puts a logical spin on the Magi story knowing the little factual information that has survived.

-According to Kagan the magi were really priests with tremendous political influence.
-They crossed the desert at night to both avoid heat of the day and Roman soldiers.
-He draws Cole into the story of age-old traditional spy-craft and double agents with skillful story telling as well as questions which Cole has to think to answer.
+According to Kagan, the magi were priests with tremendous political influence.
+They crossed the desert at night to avoid the desert's heat and Roman soldiers.
+With skillful storytelling, Kagan draws Cole into this story of traditional spy-craft and double agents.

-Kagan finishes his story by telling Cole that his instincts are so good, he should think twice about becoming a spy.
+Kagan uses questions that need an answer as one way to pull Cole into the story.
+At the story's end, Kagan tells Cole that his instincts are so good, he should think about becoming a spy.

 The Child of Peace